chenfei-wu/TaskMatrix/README.md

 </a>

 ## Updates:
+- Now Visual ChatGPT can support Chinese.
+Thanks to **@Wang-Xiaodong1899** for his efforts.
 - We propose the **template** idea in Visual ChatGPT!
     - A template is a **pre-defined execution flow** that assists ChatGPT in assembling complex tasks involving multiple foundation models.
     - A template contains the **experiential solution** to complex tasks as determined by humans.